lookdeepu/CareerBox/PradeepAnkemResumApr2022.md

 # About Me

-_“A restless Coder , who would like to address complexity fabric around an organization with analytics and automation”_
+_“A Coder , who would like to address complexity fabric around an organization with analytics and automation”_

 # Career Objective